← All Articles

 The AI speaking circuit operates differently from traditional business speakers.
 Most AI experts fall into three distinct categories: academic researchers, industry practitioners, and futurists.
 Each brings different strengths and challenges.

 Academic speakers often provide the deepest technical insights but may struggle to connect abstract concepts to business applications.
-Industry practitioners excel at real-world case studies but sometimes oversell their company's solutions.
-Futurists engage audiences with bold predictions but may lack hands-on implementation experience.
+They're used to audiences who share their vocabulary and assumptions.
+Industry practitioners excel at real-world case studies but sometimes drift toward selling their company's solutions.
+Futurists engage audiences with bold predictions but may lack hands-on implementation experience, leaving attendees inspired but uncertain what to do Monday morning.

 Related: How to budget for an ai keynote speaker

 The speaker's background significantly impacts their approach.
-Former Google AI researchers tend to focus on technical capabilities and limitations.
-Ex-McKinsey consultants emphasize strategic implementation.
+Former researchers at Google, OpenAI, or Anthropic tend to focus on technical capabilities and limitations.
+Consultants from major firms emphasize strategic implementation.
 Startup founders highlight disruption and opportunity.
 Understanding these perspectives helps you select speakers whose natural inclinations match your event goals.

 Defining Your Event Requirements

 Start with your audience's AI maturity level.
 C-suite executives need different content than IT directors or marketing managers.
-A 2024 Deloitte survey found that 67% of executives want to understand AI's business impact, while only 23% seek technical implementation details.
+In our experience, executives typically want to understand AI's business impact and strategic implications, while technical leaders seek implementation details and architectural considerations.
+Getting this wrong is one of the most common booking mistakes we see.

 Consider your event's broader context.
 A healthcare conference requires speakers who understand regulatory compliance and patient privacy.
 Financial services events need experts familiar with risk management and algorithmic bias.
 Manufacturing audiences want practical automation examples, not theoretical frameworks.